barmazu/home-assistant-custom-components-cover-rf-time-based/README.md

 #### When using this component with Tasmota RF Bridge in automations

-Since there's no feedback from the cover about its current state, state is assumed based on the last command sent, and position is calculated based on the fraction of time spent travelling up or down.
+Since there's no feedback from the cover about its current state, state is assumed based on the last command sent, and position is calculated based on the fraction of time spent traveling up or down.
 You need to measure time by opening/closing the cover using the original remote controller, not through the commands sent from Home Assistant (as they may introduce some delay).

 Tasmota RF bridge is able to send out the radio-frequency commands very quickly.
-If some of your covers 'miss' the commands occassionally (you can see that from the fact that the state shown in Home Assistant does not correspond to reality), it may be that those cover motors do not understand the codes when they are sent 'at once' from Home Assistant.
+If some of your covers 'miss' the commands occasionally (you can see that from the fact that the state shown in Home Assistant does not correspond to reality), it may be that those cover motors do not understand the codes when they are sent 'at once' from Home Assistant.

 This can be handled in multiple ways:
 - try increasing your RF range.
 Make sure the wire antennas of the covers are not tied close to the power cables or to big metallic surfaces.
 For 433MHz, the antenna length should be around 17cm (this may include the part going inside the tube motor).
 Sonoff RF Bridge has two copper helical antennas near the PCB, you can unsolder them and simply solder in place two straight hard wires of 17.3cm, which can go out through some small holes on the sides of the unit.
 You need to solder only one end of each wire, to the points where the helical legs were shorter (points U7 and U8).
 This will increase the range substantially, to the cost of aesthetics.
 - avoid _backlogs_ with `rfraw AAB0XXXXX....XXXXXXXXXX; rfraw 0` if you need multiple covers opening and closing at once.
 Switching the sniff on and off quickly for every cover movement may cause issues.
 It's enough to send `rfraw 0` only once with some delay after all procedures related to cover movements finished, the example scripts above take care of that.
 - if you are sending `0xB0` codes (decoded with [BitBucketConverter.py](https://github.com/Portisch/RF-Bridge-EFM8BB1)) you can tweak those to be sent with repetitions (multiple times) by changing the repetition parameter (5th byte) of the code.
 [For example](https://github.com/arendst/Tasmota/issues/5936#issuecomment-500236581) 20 repetitions can be achieved by changing 5th byte from 04 to 14.
-Also BitBucketConverter can be run by specifiying the required repetitions at command line before decoding.
+Also BitBucketConverter can be run by specifying the required repetitions at command line before decoding.
 Some covers might not like this, though.
-- alternatively, you can further reduce stress by making sure you don't use [cover groups](https://www.home-assistant.io/integrations/cover.group/) containing multiple covers provided by this integration, and also in automation don't include multipe covers separated by commas in one service call.
+- alternatively, you can further reduce stress by making sure you don't use [cover groups](https://www.home-assistant.io/integrations/cover.group/) containing multiple covers provided by this integration, and also in automation don't include multiple covers separated by commas in one service call.
 You could create separate service calls for each cover, moreover, add more delay between them:
 ```yaml
 - alias: 'Covers down when getting dark'
   mode: single